Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 import Tensorflow.Model
 ```

-The size of dataset labels is the number of different pictures to distinguish.
+The size of dataset labels is the number of different pictures to be classified.

 ```
 def labelsCount:
     10
 ```

-There is need to use some helper functions, to load dataset and work with it, like creating list of given value, used later to make pictures ont hot encoded labels.
+Then we introduce a number of helper functions, used to load dataset and work with it.
+The following one serves to replicate a given value `n` times, which we use later in order to assign pictures their one-hot encoded labels.

 ```
 def nTimes n val: